piotrmaslanka/satella/README.md

 Full [documentation](http://satella.readthedocs.io/en/latest/?badge=latest)
 is available for the brave souls that do decide to use this library.

-Satella is a Python 3.5+ library for writing server applications, especially those dealing with mundane but useful things.
+Satella is a zero-requirements Python 3.5+ library for writing server applications, especially those dealing with mundane but useful things.
+It also runs on PyPy.

 See [LICENSE](LICENSE) for text of the license.